mayurdesai32/MDShop-reactNative/readme.md

    - Scan the provided QR code below within Expo Go.
    - ![Alt text](apple.png)

-**Note:** The backend server might experience a delay of up to 90 seconds due to server sleep if hosted on a free tier.
-If products fail to load initially, consider restarting the app.
+**Note:** The backend server might experience a delay of up to 30 seconds due to server sleep as it is hosted on a free tier.
 This delay is not a bug but an issue related to free tier hosting.

 #### Backend Setup